sciZer0/newdiscoveries/a/README.md

 are also absolutely wrong!

-So, all the "official" formulas for calculating Work and Energy -- importantly, being fundamental -- are absolutely wrong.
-Now, the wrongness of all these "official" formulas is a proven fact.
+So, all the official formulas for calculating Work and Energy -- importantly, being fundamental -- are absolutely wrong.
+Now, the wrongness of all these official formulas is a proven fact.

->The wrongness of all the "official" formulas for calculating Work and Energy is a proven fact.
+>The wrongness of all the official formulas for calculating Work and Energy is a proven fact.

 And since all these wrong formulas also strictly define the dimensional formulas of the Joule (Joule = Newton * meter = kilogram * meter² / second²), it all means that the Joule is the absolutely wrong unit of measure for Work and Energy!